 Don’t be surprised if a raw poultry neck disappears with only 3 to 4 crunches, that’s really all it takes for a dog to eat one of those.
 Do make sure though that a few crunches happen and that the neck isn’t gulped down in one piece.
 If your dog has a tendency of swallowing food whole, hold the raw neck on one end, just like I did in the picture above with Rocky.

 Doing so will prompt your dog to take several bites instead of a huge one.
 It also teaches polite behavior around food in general.

-When feeding it inside, I would either put a towel under my dogs’ bowls that I would then toss into the wash after they were done eating, or feed them the raw meaty bone in their crates without the addition of any bedding.
+When feeding them inside, I would either put a towel under my dogs’ bowls that I would then toss into the wash after they were done eating, or feed them the raw meaty bone in their crates without the addition of any bedding.
 Both options meant clean up was a breeze since I’d just have to wash the towel or wipe down the crate tray.